Serg-Norseman/GKCommunicator/README.md

 - [x] PGP support (not used yet)
 - [x] UDP hole-punching
 - [x] Working DHT peer search, connection and simple chat
-- [x] Storage of DHT nodes and user profile
+- [x] Storage of DHT nodes, user and peers profiles

 ### Planned

-- [ ] Simple storage of peer profiles
 - [ ] Stabilize the chat and discovery of peers
 - [ ] TCP
 - [ ] Authentication and traffic encryption